YoYoGames/GM-TestFramework/README.md

 ### From the Command Line

 > **Warning**
+> The command line frameworkLauncher tool is only available on Windows OS.
 > Command line execution is available exclusively for Enterprise users and requires additional configuration.

 To run the launcher from the command line, you need to have Python and Node.js installed.
 Then, follow these steps:

 1. Set an environment variable named `GM_ACCESS_KEY` with the value set to your [Access Key](https://gamemaker.io/account/access_keys).
-2. Run the setup.bat script, which will install all Python and Node.js dependencies.
+2. Run the `setup.bat` script, which will install all Python and Node.js dependencies.
 3. Run `python frameworkLauncher.py` script with the following arguments:
     * `-p` followed by a space separated list of platforms to run tests on \[allows: windows mac linux android ios tvos html5\]
     * `-r` followed by a space separated list of runners \[allows: vm yyc\]